 The court heard Harriet, 28, of Sloe Close, who had been diagnosed with emotionally unstable personality disorder, was found on the morning of October 29 having hanged herself in Baffins Court, Chichester.

-Her family told the court she had a ‘volatile’ relationship with her boyfriend, Joshua Mercier, who confirmed the pair had had an argument in the early hours of October 29 before Harriet walked off onto the street, saying she was leaving him, which he said had happened before.
+Her family told the court she had a ‘volatile’ relationship with her boyfriend, Joshua Mercier, who confirmed Harriet walked off onto the street in the early hours of October 29, saying she was leaving him, which he said had happened before.

 In a statement, Mr Mercier said he left the door on the latch, assuming Harriet would calm down.

 “It didn’t seem out of the ordinary in the slightest and certainly didn’t really ring any alarm bells,” he said.

 “At 6.09 I got a message saying ‘goodbye’, I did immediately ring her and left a message.

 “I thought based on previous experience she’d either get in touch once she’d calmed down or come in the next morning.”

 The inquest heard Harriet was known to have self-harmed as a teenager and police had been called to assist her on three previous occasions when she was in a distressed state.
 She was also admitted to A&E and referred to the mental health services by her GP.